Zebra will work with your organisation or community group to help you develop and improve the work that’s important to you by:

 Our core values run through everything we do, so you can expect our work to be inclusive and build on your strengths, progress and successes.
 We generate our income from the work we provide.

-We’re an equal pay workers’ co-operative, based in Plymouth and working mostly in the South West of England
+We’re an equal pay worker cooperative based in Plymouth and working mostly in the South West.

 As a workers’ co-op we’re signed up to a set of co-operative values and principles which were first articulated by the Rochdale Pioneers in 1844, and which have been developed, refined and agreed on by generations of co-operators since.
 We’re members of Co-operatives South West and Co-operatives UK and make it our business to support other co-ops wherever possible.